 DeBusk Enrichment Center for Academically Talented Students

-Here is a list of the Major classes offered this year at Senior DECATS.
-Please click on the Major to see a detailed description of that class along with photos from previous years.
+Here is a list of the MAJORS offered this year at Senior DECATS.
+Please click on the MAJOR to see a detailed description of that class along with photos from previous years.

 Do you have what it takes to run a restaurant?
 We will learn the ins and outs of this industry while creating culinary masterpieces.
 During our course we will explore the foundations of classical cuisine, learn the fundamentals of nutrition, develop a sense of using local ingredients in menu development, dine well on our wonderful creations, and imagine opportunities for a career in the culinary arts!
 Bon Appétit!

 Students in Drama will be exposed to a variety performance techniques including acting, story-telling, movement, voice, dance, and improvisation as well as theater production skills including scenic, lighting, sound, and costume design and event promotion.
 While developing these skills through games and exercises, students will work with teachers to deconstruct and reinvent an established text to create wholly unique world premiere rock musical that will be performed on the last day of the program.
 All students are invited to perform as actors in the production but students interested in behind the scenes work involving stage-management, set construction, and sound and lighting operation are encouraged to join this major as well!